Maia Ruth Lee | Human Life in Motion

 For Colorado-based artist Maia Ruth Lee’s first UK solo exhibition beginning on the Spring Equinox, we imagine the gallery as a worldly and spiritual centre.
 The presentation will explore human life in motion and feature objects as offerings from different exhibitors.

 In Gallery 1, the five new sculptures that Lee will make at Primary will become part of her Bondage Baggage (2018 – present) series.
 The sculptures are intricate prototypes of luggage seen arriving at the Kathmandu International Airport, often owned by Nepali migrant labour workers from the Middle East, South and East Asia.
 They are often wrapped and bound in quotidian materials: cardboard, rope, textiles and tape.
-The luggage is bound in ways that are impossible to tamper with, concealed and enforced by techniques that are characteristically unique.
+The luggage is bound in ways that are difficult to tamper with, concealed and enforced by techniques that are characteristically unique.
 The masking of its contents would pose a threat to any Western standards of security measures and customs—the hand-woven luggage becomes remarkable objects that are, by design, an embodiment of anti-establishment and anti-imperial gestures.
 Blending the installation with traditions of public offerings, as seen in Korean jesa or at religious sites such as Buddhist monasteries within Nepal, Primary and Lee will invite local communities to present their luggage and offerings alongside her sculptures.

 Once we leave a place is it there, 2024

-The original banners are part of Lee’s installation, Once we leave a place is it there (2024), curated by Clarice Lee, Malaika Newsome, Fiona Yo and Ruiqi Wang, at the Institute of Fine Arts, New York University, New York—an installation that was created as an intervention to colonial and imperial structures, and a space created for gradual metamorphosis and offering—in recognition and honouring of migrants known and unknown.
+The original banners are part of Lee’s installation, Once we leave a place is it there (2024), curated by Clarice Lee, Malaika Newsome, Fiona Yu and Ruiqi Wang, at the Institute of Fine Arts, New York University, New York—an installation that was created as an intervention to colonial and imperial structures, and a space created for gradual metamorphosis and offering—in recognition and honouring of migrants known and unknown.
 Drawn from poet Myung Mi Kim’s Under Flag (1991), the installation echoes the poet’s reflection on her journey as an immigrant, mirroring some of the narratives that Lee responds to.
 At Primary, this installation takes on a new energy and form, translating and responding to urgent immigration issues at home in Nottingham.

 So here, we ask you, Maia, and ourselves again: ‘What does it mean to memorialise something transient?’